-It’s a new year, and we have some exciting updates to share with you.
+It’s a new year, and we have some exciting winter platform updates to share with you.

 Firstly, Ruby Datum has gone Carbon Neutral.
 This aligns with the CEO, Nick Watson’s passion towards helping the environment.
 Big thanks to Pippa for all her hard work with this.

 We have also been focussing on company strategy and ideas.
 Not much can be revealed at this stage, but we can say some unique, exciting ideas are going to start emerging for Ruby Datum over the coming months.
 All existing customers of the platform will be rewarded for their loyalty by exclusive and discounted access to these innovative tools.
 Big thanks to Anvesh for all his hard work with this, particularly around the Artificial Intelligence aspect.

 Of course, we have some new features that have steadily rolled out too.
 The most notable being the introduction of Placeholders, giving you the ability to place “holders” where documents may be coming in the future.
 In addition to this, alerts have been re-vamped based on your feedback, to include more granular control over what kind of alerts you receive from the site.

 Cloning of data rooms has also been renamed to templates, to make the functionality clearer to users.
 You will only be able to clone a site now if it has been marked as a template.

 - Added ability to limit upload size of documents in settings

 - Data rooms/sites can now be marked as “Templates” (rather than all sites being listed as a template, as was the case before)

 - “Clone data room” has been renamed to “Use template”